-CRAG will have the responsibility to develop a draft volumetric charging formula for water which can be applied to both residential and non-residential properties using the following reticulated water supply.
+CRAG had the responsibility to develop a draft volumetric charging formula for water which can be applied to both residential and non-residential properties using the following reticulated water supply.

-CRAG will be provided with technical support to gather data, explore, develop and test any charging model or formula, prior to recommendation to Council.
+CRAG was provided with technical support to gather data, explore, develop and test any charging model or formula, prior to recommendation to Council.
 This will include the provision of independent external expert advice commissioned for the Group on charging systems, or any other necessary analysis.
-There will be opportunities for members of the community to provide ideas on charging regimes into the work programme.
+There was opportunities for members of the community to provide ideas on charging regimes into the work programme.

 Framework for Development of Volumetric Charging Formulae

-The CRAG, in discussing and arriving at any advice on a draft formula will work within the following framework:
+The CRAG, in discussing and arriving at any advice on a draft formula worked within the following framework: